CBD for Pancreatitis in Dogs

 • Monitoring for Changes:

-After introducing CBD oil, monitor your dog closely.
-Observe any changes in behavior or appetite, and report any concerns to your veterinarian.
+After introducing CBD oil, observe any changes in behavior or appetite and report concerns to your veterinarian.

 • Complementary Care: